modmaker/TAKE-5/README.md

 |:-:|:-:|
 ||*PCB Top view*|

-Basic soldering skills is all that's needed to assemble the TAKE-5 as it holds no SMD parts.
-Only **through hole components** are used and all are located on the top side of the board.
-Besides the connectors, three electrolytic capacitors, a blade fuse with socket, and six resistors are used.

 The [TAKE-5 board design](https://github.com/modmaker/TAKE-5/blob/master/pcb/TAKE-5_schematics.pdf) is available as **Open Source Hardware**.
 Only basic soldering skills are needed since the board uses leaded components only.

-Anyone used to soldering SMD components should be able to assemble this board.
-L, R and C components are all (large) 0805 parts, the latches are fine pitch but, when using plenty of flux, easy to solder.

 The PCB design is open hardware and available as shared project at **OSH Park**.
 A set of 3 PCBs can be [ordered directly from OSH Park](https://oshpark.com/shared_projects/5rlN100P) for around $40 including shipping.
 The [BOM cost](https://github.com/modmaker/TAKE-5/blob/master/pcb/TAKE-5_BOM.pdf) is around EUR 11 (EU|Farnell), or $16(US|Newark).

 ## Configuration